THETASOLA/mv-map-ship-generator/README.md

 # MV map ship image generator
 ## Usage

-Drag and drop mod folder to the exe file.
+Drag and drop your mod folder into `map-ship-generator.py`.

 If you already have a ship image, you can add it into map_ship_res/ to generate it with shadow and blue/red halo.
-The name must be matching with the ship sprite name in the folder with the added prefix "map_icon_".
+The name must match the ship sprite name in the folder with the added prefix "map_icon_".

-In img/map/ folder, you can find the generated image.
-The path respect the mod folder structure In data/ folder, you will find the generated data file, the .add variant is for creating a mod for the given mod folder.
+In img/map/ folder, you can find the generated images.
+This is the same path it should be placed in inside the mod file.

-If you wish to use it, you must remove the .add suffix, otherwise the game will not load it.
+In data/ folder, you will find the generated data file to append the map icons to your ships.

 ## Credits